msveshnikov/autocode-ai/package.md

-# CodeCraft AI - Project Documentation
+# AutoCode AI - Project Documentation

 ## Overview

-CodeCraft AI is an innovative automatic coding tool that generates projects from README.md files using the Claude 3.5 Sonnet API.
+AutoCode AI is an innovative automatic coding tool that generates projects from README.md files using the Claude 3.5 Sonnet API.
 This document provides details about the project configuration as defined in the `package.json` file.

 ## Project Configuration

 ### Basic Information

-- **Name**: codecraft-ai
+- **Name**: autocode-ai
 - **Version**: 0.7.0
 - **Description**: An innovative automatic coding tool that generates projects from README.md using Claude 3.5 Sonnet API
 - **Main File**: index.js